 Sign up for an hour-long Guided Visit led by a museum educator.

-Please note: Classroom Collaboratives are sold out for spring 2014.
+Please note: Guided Visit+Studio, Studio Collaboratives, and Classroom Collaboratives are sold out for spring 2014.

 We collaborate with teachers to provide inquiry-based programs that explore American art, artists, and culture in order to expand and enrich K−12 classroom learning, and foster curiosity, creativity, and critical thinking.